aws-amplify/docs/js/api.md

 #### AWS AppSync Multi-Auth

-AWS AppSync can support multiple authentication modes on a single API.
+AWS AppSync can support multiple authorization modes on a single API.
 [LINK TO APPSYNC DOCS](http://docs).
-In order to use this feature with the `aws-appsync` SDK, you can create multiple instances of the client where each instance uses a different auth type.
+In order to use this feature with the `aws-appsync` SDK, you can create multiple instances of the client where each instance uses a different authorization type.

 Using different clients is supported in the following UI bindings for Apollo: